NIRSpec IFU Spectroscopy

 Figure 1.
 NIRSpec IFU data

-NIRSpec IFU observation of the nucleus of Seyfert galaxy NGC 7469 (Lai et al., 2023, in prep.; Bianchin et al., 2023, in prep.; see also Armus & Evans), from Early Release Science (ERS) Program 1328, "A JWST Study of the Starburst-AGN Connection in Merging LIRGs." (a) The dithered IFU field of view overlaid on a cropped JWST NIRCam image of the galaxy (Credit: ESA/Webb, NASA & CSA, L. Armus, A. Evans). (b) Slice of the IFU cube at the 1.08 µm He I line (observed frame, redshift z = 0.016). (c) A portion of the integrated NIRSpec IFU (G140H) spectrum.
+NIRSpec IFU observation of the nucleus of Seyfert galaxy NGC 7469 (Lai et al., 2023; Bianchin et al., 2023; see also Armus & Evans), from Early Release Science (ERS) Program 1328, "A JWST Study of the Starburst-AGN Connection in Merging LIRGs." (a) The dithered IFU field of view overlaid on a cropped JWST NIRCam image of the galaxy (Credit: ESA/Webb, NASA & CSA, L. Armus, A. Evans). (b) One slice of the IFU cube at the 1.08 µm He I line (observed frame, redshift z = 0.016). (c) A portion of the integrated NIRSpec IFU (G140H) spectrum.
 The data cube was visualized using the Jdaviz Cubeviz application on standard pipeline (build 9.2, ver 1.10.1) data products in MAST (panels b and c).
 Bad pixels show up as narrow spikes in the spectrum.

 Properties of the IFU mode